 It was hot.
 There was no end to the amount of work they did.
 The hours were from sunrise to sunset.
 They were in a foreign land far from their home.
 Escaping was not a realistic option.
-If they made an attempt they risked being severely punished.
+If they made an attempt to escape, they risked being severely punished.
 The work involved pain.
-Each time they picked the soft fiber from the plant the chance that they might prick themselves was present.
+Each time they picked the soft fiber from the plant the chance that they might prick themselves was ever present.
 Also, their overseers who acted as surrogate parents mistreated them to the extent they were thought of as equal to animals.
 But, they were human beings.
 And this was not a job, but a life sentence.
-There were no employers and employees, but only masters and slaves who picked cotton.
+There were no employers and employees, but only masters and slaves.

 The reality of their plight set in for me when I visited the Hacienda San Jose yesterday.
 I traveled the corridors of the catacombs where the dead were hidden.
 I entered the slave room where they were tortured.
 I also walked the grounds where the master walked overlooking the plantation.
 I drank at his bar.
 I even walked into the church that is situated next to the property.

 I imagined that his numerous artifacts from around the world — his chest, rugs, tables — reminded him of the vast social network he was a part of.
 The sight of his chest surely reminded him of the friend from Nicaragua who gifted it to him.
 Like Facebook, we feel connected to people even if we don’t see them daily.
 Our friend’s photos are reminders that they exist somewhere on this planet.

 For this master, I imagine that no matter how far this plantation was from Spain, which is where he originated, he still felt connected to a vast network of colleagues, and acquaintances through those artifacts that decorated each room of his elaborate abode.
 Sadly, like him his acquaintances were evil and cruel to their counterparts of darker hue.